Interactive Journalism MA

 - City University launches new interactive journalism MA.
 Journalism.co.uk article, November 2010.

-You should have at least a good second-class degree in any subject.
+You should have an upper second class honours degree in any subject.
 Consideration will be given to mature applicants who can demonstrate substantial work experience

 A high level of numeracy and familiarity with computers and software is expected, along with English at native-speaker level.